 A gold framed picture of Carlton running a half-marathon in November was surrounded by little tea candles, gifts from one brother's wife, set up on the antique coffee table, a past Christmas present from my other brother.
 Two potted blooming azalea bushes, one from Matt's parents and one from cousins, added color to the living room.
-The house sparkled because the lady who used to clean my house was hired by my teacher friends for the occasion.
-Platters of food filled the dining room table, and the essence of a spicy taco soup made by an ex-sister-in-law wafted from the kitchen.
-In the background the ethereal sounds of

-Charlotte Church's Voice of an Angel CD played.
-And, of course, the proverbial "elephants" sat everywhere.
+The house sparkled because my teacher friends paid to have it cleaned for the occasion.
+Platters of food filled the dining room table, and the essence of a spicy taco soup made by an exsister-in-law wafted from the kitchen.
+In the background the ethereal sounds of Charlotte Church's Voice of an Angel CD played.
+And, of course, the proverbial "elephants" lingered everywhere.
 This was, after all, the living room.

 There were awkward attempts at connecting, as Carlton's family converged at the house where Carlton spent nine years of his abbreviated life.
-When I opened the front door to Matt's mother and sister, I received warm hugs, so I then moved to Matt.
-But he felt like stone, and I quickly pulled back, registering this feeling for the later conversation with my notebook.
+When I opened the front door to Matt's mother and sister, I received warm hugs.
+But when I moved to Matt, he felt like stone, and I quickly pulled back, registering this feeling for the later conversation with my notebook.

 Matt, supported by his mother and sister, stayed near the entrance.
 Bruce and Buddy, my brothers, were present, as were two of their ex-wives, one current wife, and a teen-aged daughter.
 I, too, was grateful for family support in this uncomfortable setting.
 My aging mother and father were also there, but I was unable to assess how they were holding up.
 Dad wanted to know if sharing an experience about Carlton as a child was appropriate.
 I assured him it was.
-Mother wanted the music turned off: I turned it down.
+Mother wanted the music turned off; I turned it down.